samarthya/react-tictac/README.md

 ## What is react?

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+React lets you define components as classes or functions.

 ## Component

+To define a React component class, you need to extend `React.Component`

 - Components are mix of XML tags and JS.
 - React lets you compose complex UIs from small and isolated pieces of code called `components`.

-### Example
+- A component takes in parameters, called props (short for “properties”), and returns a hierarchy of views to display via the render method.
+- The only method you must define in a `React.Component` subclass is called `render()`

+### Example: Component - `ShoppingList`

 ```js
 class ShoppingList extends React.Component {